jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 ## Discovery Agent

 The Discovery Agent is used to discover new published APIs or any updated APIs.
-Once they are discovered, the related APIs are published to AMPLIFY Central, in one of the following publication modes, so that they become available for any consumer.
-See [centralMode](/docs/central/connect-api-manager/discovery-agent-flags/).
+Once they are discovered, the related APIs are published to AMPLIFY Central, in one of the following publication modes, so that they become available for any consumer:

 * Catalog item publication (disconnected mode): Customers  expose their APIs globally for their consumers but keep the API management at the Gateway level.
 * Environment / API Service publication (connected mode): Customers manage their APIs from the AMPLIFY platform.

 The Discovery Agent only discovers APIs that have the tag(s) defined in the agent configuration file.
-See [Discovery Agent variables](/docs/central/connect-api-manager/discovery-agent-variables/).
+See [filtering apis to be discovered](docs/central/connect-api-manager/filtering-apis-to-be-discovered/).

 As soon as an API is published, the identifier of the asset in AMPLIFY Central is kept in a custom field at the api level.
 The name of the custom field is defined in [APIMANAGER_PROXYAPICIDFIELD](/docs/central/connect-api-manager/discovery-agent-variables/).

 The Agent can run in the following modes:

-* With a configuration file:
+* With a yaml configuration file:

   * Default: located in the same directory as the agent binary.
   * Optional: use a dedicated folder where the configuration file is located (use the --pathConfig flag).